The first mountain bikes were fully rigid with no suspension and it was a bumpy ride until the suspension fork was developed.

 Despite this, the SID is very responsive in the mid stroke and soaks up small bumps, smoothing the ride and ultimately making you faster.

-The Avid brand has actually been discontinued by SRAM in an attempt to leave issues of the past behind.
-Despite having enough power and reliability to slow you down when racing, the technology in these brakes is now dated and there are better performers available under the SRAM brand.
+Despite having enough power and reliability to slow you down when racing, the technology in these brakes is now dated and there are better performers available under the Shimano brand.

 This is perhaps reflected in the 180mm rotor on the front of the King Kahuna, where other XC race bikes usually have a 160mm to save weight.